oskarrough/ember-wordpress/README.md

 Make sure you're using ember-cli and ember data > 2.

 1. `ember install ember-wordpress`
-2. Set your `wordpressHost` in `config/environment.js`
+2. Define the address to your Wordpress install as `wordpressHost` in `config/environment.js`
-3. Install Wordpress with the WP-API v2 plugin (see below)

 Example: